MI-AFP/elm-hw01/README.md

   - Use `tabStyleActive` for active tab.

 To open the application in the web browser, use `elm reactor` then navigate to [http://localhost:8000](http://localhost:8000) and open the `Main.elm` file.

+## Expectations

+- Feel free to add more tests (for you), create new modules or install new dependencies (if necessary)
+- No need to implement everything (you will receive some points also for non-complete solution)
+- When not sure what to do or how to do, feel free to ask

 ## License